3 new confirmed COVID-19 cases. | SMN NEWS

-PHILIPSBURG:— As of October 6th, there were three (3) persons who tested positive for COVID-19; bringing the total active cases to seventy- five (75).
-The total number of confirmed cases is now six hundred and eighty-nine (689).
+PHILIPSBURG:— As of October 11th, there were three (3) persons who tested positive for COVID-19; bringing the total active cases to sixty- six (66).
+The total number of confirmed cases is now seven hundred and ten (710).

-The Collective Prevention Services (CPS) are monitoring seventy-four (74) people in home isolation.
-One (1) patient remains isolated and is being monitored.
+The Collective Prevention Services (CPS) are monitoring sixty- four (64) people in home isolation.
+Two (2) patients remains hospitalized, one (1) patient is at the St. Maarten Medical Center and the other patient is at the Louis Constant Fleming hospital on the French side.
 The total number of deaths due to COVID-19 remains at twenty- two (22).

-The number of people recovered since the first case surfaced on St. Maarten remains at five hundred and ninety- two (592).
-One hundred and eighty- three (183) people are in quarantine based on contact tracing investigations carried out by CPS of persons who may have been in contact with any of the active cases.

-CPS has tested 1079 travelers arriving at the Princess Juliana International Airport, (PJIA) and 4650 people throughout the community.
-As the numbers continue to fluctuate, CPS will continue to actively execute its contact tracing measures.

 View comments